And the emotional, mental, physical and financial cost to staff.

 Kitchen TMs, the sandwich makers who are called “chefs” by Pret to make them feel better and portray to the public as if there was some real cooking going on in the kitchen!
 Lots of patronizing and fooling slogans like “Lovingly made in this kitchen today” bla bla…

 In reality all the food comes already cooked, except the frozen bread, croissants etc. But all ingredients are ready cooked and delivered daily from factories.
 Hence also “Ready to Eat”.
 The soups come in large plastic bags and are heated in water baths.
 All other ingredients are like we have at home after getting the shopping from the supermarket.
 There’s no cooking involved, just heating up and assembling a sandwich.
-Even the “poached” eggs that do come raw, are just heated in sealed plastic pouches in a water bath.
+Even the “poached” eggs that do come raw already mixed in Tetra packs, are just heated in sealed plastic pouches in a water bath or poured into paper trays and then cooked (“scrambled”) in the oven.
 There are no pots and pans and stoves in Pret kitchens!

 One recent staff review: